TECH3015/lectures/coursework-02.md

 Your website should appeal to your intended audience and be consistent with your mockups/designs.
 You should make efficient use of CSS in order to style and position elements for your site.

 * Style and layout reflect/have evolved from design
-* Coherent overall design, colour and font choices
+* Coherent overall design (following PARC principles), colour and font choices
 * Design and content matches the target audience
 * Skilful use of CSS to style and arrange site elements
-* no duplicate CSS, classes instead of IDs for selectors
+* No duplicate CSS, classes instead of IDs for selectors
-* well-ordered CSS: mobile-first followed by `min-width` breakpoints to be fully responsive at any screen width
+* Well-ordered CSS: mobile-first followed by `min-width` breakpoints to be fully responsive at any screen width

 ### Technical Skills